saionroy/saionroy.github.io/_pages/home.md

 ## About Me

-I am a postdoctoral researcher at Northeastern University working on the security of machine learning accelerators.
+I am a postdoctoral researcher at Northeastern University working on security of machine learning models on specialized hardware.

 ---